Netsuki77/video2screenshot/README.md

      - **macOS:** It is recommended to install [Homebrew](https://brew.sh/) first, then install ffmpeg and ImageMagick via Homebrew.

 2. **Running the Script**
-   Download the `video2screenshots.sh` from the repository, execute the script from any directory by providing the absolute path to the video file as the only parameter.
+   - Download the `video2screenshots.sh` from the repository, then use `chmod +x <path>/video2screenshots.sh` to grant it execution permissions.
+   - Execute the script from any directory by providing the absolute path to the video file as the only parameter.
 For example:
    ```bash
    <path>/video2screenshots.sh "<path>/<videoFileName>.mkv"
    ```